plone/training/viewlets_2.rst

 Voting Viewlet
 --------------

-* Viewlet for IVoteable
+In this part you will:

-* the viewlet-template
+* write the viewlet-template
 * add jquery include statements
 * saving the vote on the object using annotations

+Topics covered:

+* Viewlets
+* Javascript inclusion

 .. only:: not presentation